Izunokuni, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you pick the necessary kind.
-The vast majority of adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Check that you find the correct kind.
+Many adapters on sale are simply plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most places.

 An excellent option is this one